LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * AccountSettingsPage port from LKB and LKSM and get premium components from AdminAppContext
   * Remove settings-panel-title and revert all admin settings panels back to panel-default headings
   * NameIdSettings to conditionally show prefix input for LKB only
+  * Remove "You have unsaved changes" alert from several components

 ### version 2.257.0
 *Released*: 22 November 2022